-ETERNAL SPIRIT!
-God of truth! to whom All things seem as they are-Thou who of old The prophet's eye unscaled, that nightly saw, While heavy sleep fell down on other men, In holy vision tranced, the future pass Before him, and to Judah's harp attuned Burdens that made the Pagam mountains shake, And Zion's cedars bow-inspire my song; My eye unscale; me what is substance teach, And shadow what, while I of things to come, As past, rehearsing, sing the Course of Time, The second birth, and final doom of man.
+ETERNAL Spirit!
+God of truth! to whom

+All things seem as they are, Thou who of old

+The prophet's eye unscaled, that nightly saw,

+While heavy sleep fell down on other men,

+In holy vision tranced, the future pass

+Before him, and to Judah's harp attuned

+Burdens which made the pagan mountains shake,

+And Zion's cedars bow,-inspire my song;

+My eye unscale; me what is substance teach,

+And shadow what, while I of things to come,

+As past, rehearsing, sing the Course of Time,

+The second birth, and final doom of man.

-The muse that soft and sickly woos the ear Of love, or chanting loud, in windy rhyme, Of fabled hero, raves through gaudy tale, Not overfraught with sense, I ask not: such A strain befits not argument so high.
+The muse that soft and sickly wooes the ear Of love, or, chanting loud, in windy rhyme,